FLOWR.root: A flow matching based foundation model for joint multi-purpose structure-aware 3D ligand generation and affinity prediction: Methods

-This multi-task formulation ensures that structural accuracy, potency estimation, and confidence calibration occur simultaneously during ligand generation.
-Following \citet{model:flowr}, \textsc{Flowr.root} also supports three generative modes within a single backbone: (1) \textit{de novo} generation, (2) interaction-guided generation (to preserve or enforce pharmacophoric patterns), and (3) fragment-based elaboration.
-The latter mode uses fragments as anchors to generate new structures that are consistent with the binding pocket, enabling fragment growing, merging, linking, and scaffold hopping/elaboration.
-This multi-mode capability allows flexible applications in hit identification to fragment-based lead optimization.
+Importantly, \textsc{Flowr.root} builds upon the multi-task training framework of \textsc{Flowr}~\cite{model:flowr}, yet extends it substantially to support four generative modes within a single backbone: (1) \textit{de novo} and, (2) interaction-conditional generation for preserving or enforcing pharmacophoric patterns, (3) scaffold hopping and elaboration, and (4) fragment growing and replacement.
+Notably, with the latter two \textsc{Flowr.root} supports specifying which atoms to replace while preserving the remainder of the molecule.
+To enforce locality in these partial modifications, we introduce a flexible prior placement strategy that shifts the generative prior from the zero center-of-mass to the local replacement site.
+This multi-mode capability enables flexible application across hit identification and hit-to-lead and lead optimization with targeted structural modifications.

 The core challenge in protein-ligand modeling, however, lies not just in generation, but in accurately predicting protein-ligand interactions and potency.
-The sparsity of experimental binding data—where most ligand–protein combinations remain unexplored—poses a significant obstacle to improving these predictions.
+The sparsity of experimental binding data—where most ligand–protein combinations remain unexplored—poses a substantial obstacle to improving these predictions.
 While broad-coverage datasets encompass a wide spectrum of protein targets, they are intrinsically sparse, with few ligands tested systematically across different biological contexts.
-This imbalance leads to biased datasets, which explains why 3D machine and deep learning models—often relying only on protein or ligand descriptors and ignoring interaction patterns—can perform surprisingly well on affinity prediction benchmarks like PDBBind.
-These inflated results also reveal systematic biases in the data, with activity clusters within certain protein families or chemical series~\citep{volkov2022frustration}.
+This imbalance leads to biased datasets, which explains why 3D machine and deep learning models—often relying only on protein or ligand descriptors and ignoring interaction patterns—can perform surprisingly well on affinity prediction benchmarks like PDBbind~\cite{volkov2022frustration}.
+Real-world drug discovery requires understanding nuanced SAR across hundreds or even thousands of related molecules within the same binding site—a richness uniquely captured by dense bioactivity landscapes.
+These landscapes encode redundancy and critical phenomena like activity cliffs, where small structural changes can lead to substantial shifts in bioactivity due to interaction changes.
+This motivates the multi-stage training approach of \textsc{Flowr.root}: starting with sparse, lower-fidelity data to learn broad 3D chemistry and binding principles, and progressively refining the model with denser, higher-fidelity and project-specific datasets that capture subtle SAR patterns essential for effective hit expansion to lead optimization.
+This multi-stage pipeline is intended to closely mirror the practical needs of early drug discovery campaigns, addressing the limitations imposed by data sparsity in current 3D affinity prediction models.
+The \textsc{Flowr.root} framework consists of three stages: